The Golden Section: Production and style

 Foxx's two previous solo albums, Metamatic (1980) and The Garden (1981), had included a number of compositions written for earlier projects but shelved for one reason or another, such as "He's a Liquid" and "Touch and Go", originally performed live with Ultravox, and "Systems of Romance" and "Walk Away", written during sessions for the album Systems of Romance.
-In contrast The Golden Section was almost wholly made up of material written especially for the album in 1983, the exceptions being "Like a Miracle" an earlier version of which was recorded during the Metamatic sessions and released on the deluxe edition of that album, and "Endlessly", an early version of which Foxx had released as a single on 16 July 1982.
+In contrast, The Golden Section was almost wholly made up of material written especially for the album in 1983, the exceptions being "Like a Miracle", an earlier version of which was recorded during the Metamatic sessions and released on the deluxe edition of that album, and "Endlessly", an early version of which Foxx had released as a single on 16 July 1982.
 Another eight songs he recorded around the same time as "Endlessly", that were to have formed an album, were scrapped.

 The album's psychedelic rock flavour was evident on tracks like "Someone" and "Endlessly".
 The latter was described by Trouser Press as "the album's clear standout, a magnificent multi-level pop creation".
 "Ghosts on Water" opened with vocal samples from the embers of "Endlessly", the preceding track on the album.
 It utilised sitar, backwards cymbals, a shehnai, and a reversed string arrangement at the end, set to an adaptation of The Beatles' "Tomorrow Never Knows" drum pattern.

 "Sitting at the Edge of the World" evoked sounds from "Strawberry Fields Forever", whilst "Running Across Thin Ice With Tigers" utilised Beatlesque harmonies and the sound of a tiger's roar.
 The final track, "Twilight's Last Gleaming", shared its title with a 1977 World War III film, a William S. Burroughs short story, and a phrase from "The Star-Spangled Banner", though it did not overtly reference any of them.

 Release and aftermath

 The Golden Section spent three weeks in the UK charts, peaking at #27.
-An earlier version of "Endlessly" had been released as a non-album single on 16 July 1982 and did not chart, while an edit of the subsequent album version, released as the first single from the album on 24 June 1983, made #66 in the UK.
+An earlier version of "Endlessly" had been released as a non-album single on 16 July 1982 and did not chart, while an edit of the subsequent album version, released as the first single from the album on 24 June 1983, made #66 in the UK (a 12-inch single was released on 1 July 1983).
 "Your Dress" was released as a second single on 22 August 1983, reaching #61.
 The album's third and final single, "Like a Miracle", was released on 24 October 1983, but did not chart.
 Foxx embarked on a tour to promote the album in late 1983, and live recordings from the Dominion and Lyceum Theatres in London were released in 2002 as part of the double concert CD The Golden Section Tour + The Omnidelic Exotour.